Click to view a scene from the film.

 STANDING SILENT NATION

-Narrative: From 2002 - 2007, my collaborators and I worked on the broadcast length documentary Standing Silent Nation which aired nationally on PBS’s Emmy-award winning documentary series, P.O.V., was favorably reviewed by The New York Times.
+Narrative: From 2002 - 2007, my collaborators and I from Prairie Dust Films produced the broadcast length documentary Standing Silent Nation which aired nationally on PBS’s Emmy-award winning documentary series, P.O.V., was favorably reviewed by The New York Times.

 Description: Standing Silent Nation chronicles a Lakota Indian's struggle to grow industrial hemp on reservation land and the DEA's refusal to allow it.

 Distribution: POV/American Documentary, Documentary Educational Resources, Prairie Dust Films, and Visionmaker Media, Smithsonian Insttitution's Museum of the American Indian in Washington, DC.

 Grants/Funding: Native American Public Telecommunications (CPB), POV/American Documentary (CPB), The Paul Robeson Fund for Independent Media, The Playboy Foundation.